d0x7/go-protonats/README.md

 }
 ```

-You can also use `go_nats.IsServiceError(err)` to check if an error is a ServiceError.
+You can also use `protonats.IsServiceError(err)` to check if an error is a ServiceError.

 There's also an `Details` field in the ServiceError struct, but that's only used when
 the server, instead of returning a proper ServerError, only returns a generic error.